2021 Austin FC season

 The 2021 Austin FC season was the club's inaugural season in Major League Soccer, the top flight of soccer in the United States.
 This was also the first season a top-tier sports franchise is playing in the Greater Austin region.

-Due to the ongoing COVID-19 pandemic, the season began on April 17, 2021, about a month and a half later than normal, and concluded on November 7, 2021.
+With MLS experiencing close to $1 billion in loses for the 2020 season and another expected $1 billion loses in 2021 season related to COVID-19 restrictions, the MLS and MLSPA CBA talks pushed two weeks later then planned.
+This delayed the start of the 2021 season to April 17, 2021, about a month and a half later than normal, and concluded on November 7, 2021.
 Outside of MLS, Austin FC would have competed in the 2021 U.S. Open Cup, but that competition was postponed indefinitely in April before being canceled in July.

-Austin FC won their first match in Commerce City, CO against the Colorado Rapids 3-1, where midfielder Diego Fagundez scored the club's first ever goal.
-They played their first game in Austin in front of 20,738 fans, a 0-0 draw against the San Jose Earthquakes.
-They won their first home game against the Portland Timbers 4-1, a match which Austin FC winger Jon Gallagher scored the first ever MLS goal at Q2 Stadium.
+Austin FC won their first match on April 24, 2021 in Commerce City, CO against the Colorado Rapids 3-1, where midfielder Diego Fagundez scored the club's first ever goal.
+They played their first game in Austin on June 19, 2021 in front of 20,738 fans, a 0-0 draw against the San Jose Earthquakes.
+Austin won their first home game against the Portland Timbers 4-1 on July 1, 2021, a match which Austin FC winger Jon Gallagher scored the first ever MLS goal at Q2 Stadium.

 Austin FC struggled in their inaugural campaign despite selling out all their home games.
 They finished 12th in the Western Conference with 9 wins, 4 draws, and 21 losses.
 Alexander Ring served as captain, and both Cecilio Dominguez and Diego Fagundez led the club with 7 goals.

+Preseason

+Austin FC started their first season by building their roster with their first ever signing, Rodney Redes, on July 6, 2020.
+The club continued to build their squad by signing their first Designated Player, Cecilio Dominguez, on August 24, 2020.
+Austin FC continued to build on Dec 13, 2020 by trading for five more players using General Allocation Money.
+On Dec 15, 2020, the club obtained five more players through the 2021 MLS Expansion Draft.
+By the end of the year, Austin FC added five more players to the roster.
+Austin FC started 2021 by adding seven more players to the team, including its second Designated Player, Tomás Pochettino.
+On April 16, 2021, the day before the club's first competitive game they added two more players to round out the roster.